OpenmindAGI/OM1/README.md

 `uv run src/run.py spot`

-After launch OM1, you could have a fun conversation with OM1 now.
+After launching OM1, you could have a fun conversation with OM1 now.

 For more detailed instruction please refer to [Installation](https://docs.openmind.org/getting-started/get-started).